Promotions

 Actions define what happens when a promotion is applied.
 Multiple actions can be added to a single promotion.

-To add actions to a promotion, use the addAction
+To add actions to a promotion, use the addAction method:

 $promotion->addAction('cart_fixed_discount', ['amount' => 10]);